colza12/FullWeakEngineerCTF2025_author-s_writeups/Guide_to_heap/README.md

 * GOT Overwrite
 * ROP

-Below is the executable code:
+Below is the executable code (by ryhtbsh):
 ```python solver.py
 from pwn import *